mikeinspace/stamps/OLGA.md

 With Bitcoin Stamps the Bitcoin transaction is three times larger than the OLGA-encoded file, and for each byte of the file 26 satoshis are burnt.
 With this method the tx is just 50% larger than the OLGA-encoded file, and only 11 sats are burnt per byte.
 This makes this method more than 50% cheaper than traditional Bitcoin Stamps.

 # Definitions
-- `FILE:` - Case insensitive prefix of `asset description` or `broadcast` signaling that a file is encoded in the transaction in accordance with CIP33 specifications..
+- `STAMP:` - Case insensitive prefix of `asset description` signaling that a file is encoded in the transaction.
 - `filename` - Unicode filename including file extension.
 - `P2WSH output` - 32 byte script data of a Pay-To-Witness-Script-Hash address output.